linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

     - `Data-driven programming`: There is no such content.

-  - It can naturally tolerate and utilize the technologies of `Data-Oriented design (programming)` and `Data-driven programming`.
+  - It can naturally embody and utilize the technologies of `Data-Oriented design (programming)` and `Data-driven programming`.